Pokémon Chronicles: Episodes

+Soundtrack

 When shown on Shūkan Pokémon Hōsōkyoku, the episodes did not have a musical opening.
 Instead, they open with Brock and Misty talking (except for the Team Rocket episodes, where said characters would talk instead).
 Normally, it would result in Misty hitting Brock with a mallet, fan, or water gun for acting out of line.
 The endings would normally deal with that episode's character.
 When released on DVD these sequences were omitted entirely.

 The Japanese episodes were seen as special episodes, hence the unconventional opening.
 However, it was dubbed as a completely new series, so a musical opening was required.
 While the openings from the main series interlink scenes from the related Japanese opening with scenes from the episodes, there was no Japanese opening for Pokémon Chronicles, A new opening was created.
 Some of the scenes in the opening are taken from the Japanese Legend of Thunder opening, the rest are taken from episodes.
 There are 42 scenes in 36 seconds.

 The ending is a repeat of the opening on the left of the screen, with the credits rolling past on the right.
 There are a few variations, however.
 The DVD version and first two parts of The Legend of Thunder shows footage from the battle at the start of Part Two.
 The ending for Pikachu's Winter Vacation on the DVD rolls over a full screen picture taken from the episode.

-The original theme tune is a modified version of the "G/S Pokerap".
+The original theme tune is a modified version of the "G/S Pokérap".
 However, there is an instrumental in the middle, where the narrator basically says what Chronicles is about: